dengage-tech/dengage-react-sdk/README.md

 For further setup of Action Buttons, follow [this link](https://dev.dengage.com/mobile-sdk/android/action-buttons).

 ### Event Collection <a name="event_collection" />
 In order to collect android mobile events and use that data to create behavioral segments in D-engage you have to determine the type of events and data that needs to collected.
-Once you have determined that, you will need to create a “Big Data” table in dEngage.
+Once you have determined that, you will need to create a “Big Data” table in D-engage.
 Collected events will be stored in this table.
 Multiple tables can be defined depending on your specific need.

 Any type of event can be collected.
 The content and the structure of the events are completely flexible and can be changed according to unique business requirements.
 You will just need to define a table for events.